uzyovoys/zenbot/_pages/messengers/slack.md

 {% include note.html text="Note that you do not have to install any webhooks for your Slack bot." %}

 ## Slash commands
-Zenbot enables your bot react on any [Slash commands](https://api.slack.com/slash-commands) as well as regular messages.
+Zenbot enables your bot to react on any [Slash commands](https://api.slack.com/slash-commands) as well as regular messages.

 {% include note.html text="Slash commands allows the user to request your bot in any channel." %}